The Nantucket Film Festival provides free educational opportunities for Nantucket teens all year long.

 Foundation Grant Support from:

-Nantucket High School students participating in our Teen View Labs have an opportunity to develop the basic skills required to write, shoot, and edit documentaries and narrative films.
+Nantucket High School students participating in our Teen View Labs have an opportunity to develop the basic skills required to write, shoot, and edit documentary and narrative films.
 Students spend the winter and spring in the Labs creating films from four to six minutes long.
-The students’ films are then analyzed and critiqued by their peers.
-The finished films have their world premiere screenings during the Festival.
+The films are then analyzed and critiqued by their peers, and the students’ finished products have their world premiere screenings during NFF.

 At the Festival